vojtechruz/vojtechruzicka-blog/src/posts/measuring-javascript-and-css-coverage-with-google-chrome-developer-tools/index.md

 ## Conclusion

-Google Chrome\'s new feature adds integrated support for calculating dynamic code coverage for Javascript and CSS files, which can be used to detect unused code or code which is used just in some specific scenarios.
+Google Chrome's new feature adds integrated support for calculating dynamic code coverage for Javascript and CSS files, which can be used to detect unused code or code which is used just in some specific scenarios.
 Such code is a good candidate for removal or Lazy Loading, where you can greatly speed up initial load time for your application.